-The Loft (A musical center and Mecca for DJs) was a unique place and home of the original Record Pool.
-This is where Danny began his long time friendships with DJs Larry Levan and Francois Kevorkian (Francois K).
-In 1977 when Danny started Djing at "Trude Hellers", he also had become an avid roller skater, and with his girlfriend (Daphne Rubin vega) would regularly skate over to the Paradise Garage, where Larry would let them skate around the club while he would check out some of the new records that week on the sound system.
-The Garage remained Danny's main stomping ground until it closed in 1987.
+The Loft was a musical center and mecca for DJs, a unique place and home of the original Record Pool.
+Here Krivit began his long time friendships with DJs Larry Levan and François Kevorkian (aka François K).
+In 1977 when he started DJ-ing at "Trude Heller's", he also become an avid roller skater, and with his girlfriend (Daphne Rubin Vega) would regularly skate over to the Paradise Garage club, where Levan would let them skate around the club while he would check out some of the new records that week on the sound system.
+The Garage remained Krivit's main stomping ground until it closed in 1987.

-Since the late 70s trade magazines such as Billboard, Cash Box, Record World, & Dance Music Report amongst others, have listed Danny's playlists and Danny's mix tapes have been getting airplay on radio station WBLS, WKTU, & KISS FM.
+Since the late 1970s, trade magazines including Billboard, Cash Box, Record World, Dance Music Report, have listed Krivit's playlists and his mix tapes had been getting airplay on radio stations WBLS, WKTU, and Kiss FM.

-The 80s' saw the beginning of Danny's studio work.
-He worked on tracks featuring legends such as, James Brown on "Soul Power", "The Funky Drummer", "Give it up and Turn it loose", Ecstacy, Passion & Pain on "Touch and Go", Brenda and the Tabulations "Let's Go All the Way", and Gloria Gaynor on "Casanova Brown".
+The 1980s saw the beginning of Krivit's studio work, working on tracks featuring James Brown "Soul Power", "The Funky Drummer", "Give It Up And Turn It Loose"; Ecstacy, Passion & Pain "Touch And Go"; Brenda And The Tabulations "Let's Go All the Way"; and Gloria Gaynor "Casanova Brown".